Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-She then applies the postselection, i.e., she keeps the events where she measured `1' with probability $\qq$ and discards them with probability $1-\qq$.
-Bob does the same but, importantly, he postselects both `1' and $\varnothing$ results with the latter being equivalent to the former with respect to postselection (done after binning also Bob's data \citep{ML11}).
+She then performs the postselection step, i.e.~she keeps the events when she measured `1' with probability $\qq$ and discards them with probability $1-\qq$.
+Bob does the same but, importantly, he postselects both `1' and $\varnothing$ results, because of $\varnothing$ being equivalent to `1' with respect to postselection (which should be done as if Bob also binned his data~\citep{ML11}).
 This corresponds to both of them defining a new variable `D' signifying discarded bits.
 We will ignore these discarded outcomes, but let us for completeness write down the full correlation including the `D' outcome.
-To do so, let us express \eqref{eq:det_correlation} for short as
+In order to do so, let us express \eqref{eq:det_correlation} for short as